Pingumaniac/Automated_Software_Testing_for_Cloud/vm1/app/README.md

 3. **`plot_metrics_unit.py`**: Generates visualizations from `metrics.json`, which is created during unit testing.
 This script produces PNG plots for CRUD operation latencies, throughput, CPU utilization, memory utilization, and disk I/O. The plots are saved in the `plots/` directory for analysis and reporting.

-4. **`test_aflplusplus.py`**: Performs advanced fuzz testing of MongoDB CRUD operations using AFL++.
-It generates malformed or random inputs to uncover vulnerabilities or stability issues, logging metrics in `metrics_aflplusplus.json`.
+4. **`test_atheris.py`**: Performs advanced fuzz testing of MongoDB CRUD operations using Atheris.
+It generates malformed or random inputs to uncover vulnerabilities or stability issues, logging metrics in `metrics_atheris.json`.

-5. **`plot_metrics_aflplusplus.py`**: Creates visualizations from `metrics_aflplusplus.json`, which is generated during AFL++ fuzz testing.
+5. **`plot_metrics_atheris.py`**: Creates visualizations from `metrics_atheris.json`, which is generated during AFL++ fuzz testing.
 It produces PNG plots for operation latencies, throughput, CPU and memory usage, disk I/O, and crash rates, providing insights into MongoDB’s robustness under fuzzed inputs.

 6. **`generate_data.py`**: Populates the MongoDB database with sample data for the `Account`, `User`, `Admin`, and `Messages` collections.
 This script helps simulate realistic data for testing and fuzzing scenarios.